BestiVictory/AMAN/README.md

 ### Citation

-Please cite the ACM Multimedia paper if you use DPC-Captions in your work:
+Please cite the ACM Multimedia paper if you use Aesthetic Multi-Attribute Network in your work:

 ```
 @inproceedings{DBLP:conf/mm/JinWZLZGZZZ19,